-Sto atus ECONOMIC DEVELOPMENT (NONE) NATURAL & CULTURAL RESOURCES Ongoing Postponed Not Accomplished COMMENTS 1 Prepare nominations for the old school Gymnasium or historic homes to the National Register of Historic Places. Х Old school and gym demolished.
+Status CONOMIC DEVELOPMENT (NONE) ATURAL & CULTURAL RESOURCES Completed Ongoing Postponed Not Accomplished COMMENTS 1 Prepare nominations for the old school Gymnasium or historic homes to the National Register of Historic Places. Х Old school and gym demolished.
 National Register of Historic Places nomination for other historic resources in town can be done by volunteers.
-2 Improve/maintain/upgrade Rose Dhu Cemetery (Ongoing project - updating list, verifying location of unsold plots and empty plots, etc.) X The City has completed the inventory/upgrade of the cemetery.
-Sto atus C COMMUNITY FACILITIES Ongoing Postponed Not Accomplished COMMENTS 1 Participate in feasibility study to provide the basis for creation of the Burke County Water Authority, including analysis of service provision and cost, in order to consolidate the various small systems into one county-wide system. Х This project will be removed as the BCWA does not exist, and Burke County has not included it in their CWP.
+2 Improve/maintain/upgrade Rose Dhu Cemetery - updating list, verifying location of unsold plots and empty plots, etc. X The City has completed the inventory/upgrade of the cemetery. atus C COMMUNITY FACILITIES Ongoing Postponed Not Accomplished COMMENTS 1 Participate in feasibility study to provide the basis for creation of the Burke County Water Authority, including analysis of service provision and cost, in order to consolidate the various small systems into one county-wide system.
+X This project will be removed as the BCWA does not exist, and Burke County has not included it in their CWP.
 Another municipality will need to take the lead.
-2 Drill a new well.
-X This project is ongoing and budgeted for completion in the CWP.
+Moved to Community Facilities Policy, page 24 2 Drill a new well. Х This project is ongoing and budgeted for completion in the CWP.
 3 Continue to assess need for and seek funds for any other needed water/sewer improvements.
 X This project will be changed to project specific.
 4 Add one piece of playground equipment annually. Х This project will continue as playground equipment is improved or added to added annually.
 Replaced seats in swingset.
 5 Participate in update of the Burke County Hazard Mitigation Plan and incorporate the plan and specific actions and issues from it in future comprehensive plan or STWP updates. Х City is participating in the GEMA Burke County Hazard Mitigation Plan.